 Ellis Creek sediment catchment basin, located near the creeks mouth is bordered on the downstream end by a rock weir that was constructed to retain transported sediment and prevent it from entering Okanagan River.
 The rock weir is not passable by fish species year round (Walsh et al., 2006).
 In addition, the ongoing process of sediment extraction over time negatively impacts the local environment and initiates extensive maintenance requirements.
 Modifying the sediment basin would rectify these issues and would open up 4 km of potential salmon spawning habitat in Ellis Creek (Walsh et al., 2006).
-This project entails determining the optimal project design, carrying out this design with construction, and performing site rehabilitation and monitoring to ensure the restoration is successful.
-A similar process was recently carried out on Shuttleworth Creek’s sediment basin (2015).
-Work on Ellis Creek will be streamlined due to what we have learned from Shuttleworth basin such as;
+This project was modeled after a similar project carried out on Shuttleworth Creek’s sediment basin in 2015.
+Construction works are completed; next steps include replanting vegetation in the spring and postconstruction monitoring to ensure that restoration is successful.

 Once completed, the re-configured basin will

 - Provide annual fish passage, increase fish populations, improve spawning habitats and overall habitat diversity while opening up 4 km of stream habitat,

 - Allow for easier clean out and maintenance of the sediment basin due to less fines being collected, and no increase in costs or liability to the Ministry in terms of public safety,

 - Reduce the amount of fines being stockpiled, therefore improving air quality for local residents,